Aspiring-Writer/_posts/kaa-2.md

 I groaned and rolled over onto my stomach. *This bed is so soft and fluffy, like a cloud.
 Wait, what?* I touched the sheets, *This isn't my bed!
 Oh, crap, who's bed am I in and why?
 No, no, no...*

 I took a deep breath, *Breathe Marissa, panicking never did you any good.
-Breathe, relax, think.*
+Breathe, relax, and think.*

 I tried to remember what had happened last night but everything was foggy and my head was killing me.